 - Place the chopped unsweetened chocolate in a large mixing bowl and pour the boiling water over it.
 Let stand for 2 minutes while you prepare the dry ingredients.

-- Meanwhile, in a medium bowl, whisk together the sugar, flour, xanthan gum, baking soda, salt, and cocoa powder.
+- Meanwhile, in a medium bowl, whisk together the sugar, gluten-free flour blend, xanthan gum (*if needed), baking soda, salt, and cocoa powder.
 Set aside.

 - The chocolate in the large mixing bowl should be melted by now.
 Whisk until chocolate is smooth.
 Whisk in the butter, then the eggs, until smooth.
 Whisk in the vanilla and sour cream until well mixed.